aphabeta/newcapti/README.md

 # About Bot

-This is a very light weight and fastest Auto caption bot which can add caption prescribed by the admin of bot
+This is a very very light weight and fastest Auto caption bot which can add caption prescribed by the admin of bot

 <i>( Works only 77777 in private or public Channel )</i>